 From the Battlefields of Culloden to the ruins of Beauly Priory and Urquhart Castle, Inverness and Loch Ness are an absolute delight for fans of the Outlander series.
 It is here where the adventures of Claire and Jamie begin.
 Where hearts are broken, tragedy is imminent and one of the greatest love stories unfolds.
 The ties between Inverness and Loch Ness with the Outlander series are endless.
-Which is why visiting one of the many Outlander sites near Inverness and Loch Ness is on every Outlander fans’ bucket list.
+Visiting one of the many Outlander sites near Inverness and Loch Ness is on every Outlander fans’ bucket list.

 Use the map below to plan your very own Outlander tour in the Scottish Highlands.
 Or see the boxes below for some of the famous sites we have already picked for you.